History of the Worldwide CDIO Initiative

 As a result, industry in recent years has found that graduating students, while technically adept, lack many abilities required in real-world engineering situations.

 Major companies created lists of abilities they wanted their engineers to possess (e.g. Boeing's Desired Attributes of an Engineer).
-To encourage schools to meet real world needs and rethink their educational strategies, the Accreditation Board of Engineering and Technology listed its expectations for graduating engineers.
+To encourage schools to meet real world needs and rethink their educational strategies, the Accreditation Board of Engineering and Technology, ABET, listed its expectations for graduating engineers.

 Industry and ABET had identified the destination; it was up to educators to plan the route.
-Faced with the gap between scientific and practical engineering demands, we took up the challenge to reform engineering education.
-The result of our endeavor is the worldwide CDIO Initiative.
+Faced with the gap between scientific and practical engineering demands, the educators took up the challenge to reform engineering education.
+The result of the endeavor is the worldwide CDIO Initiative.